Artist, educator, difference maker.

 Art Therapy Option

-To achieve the equivalent of an undergraduate degree in art therapy, in addition to the required hours in art studio for the major, students must take a minimum of twelve hours in psychology.
+If teaching in K-12 schools is not right for you, many art education majors are interested in careers in art therapy.
+To qualify for graduate art therapy programs, students should take in addition to their required coursework in art education and art studio a minimum of 12 hours (four classes) in psychology.
 These hours must include coursework in developmental psychology and abnormal psychology.
 The combination of studio coursework and psychology courses meet the national standards for an undergraduate degree in art therapy set by the American Art Therapy Association and is sufficient to qualify for graduate programs leading to professional careers in art therapy.

-The Department also provides a Master of Arts (M.A.) in Art Education.
+The School of Art and Visual Studies also offers a Master of Arts (M.A.) in Art Education.
 We provide in-service training, professional development, and consultation services to the schools of Fayette County and the Commonwealth of Kentucky.

 Students in our Art Education program spend their first two years studying the fundamentals of studio art.
 Before graduation, they’ll participate in a group exhibition.
 The final two years in the program will be spent grounded in art education theory and practice, including a classroom teaching practicum and courses in educational pedagogy.
 With leading-edge educator skills, mastery of art studio techniques and knowledge in visual studies, our students are on track to becoming artist educators that engage and prepare students for the challenges of the 21st century.